densom/pdf-to-md-llm/README.md

 - `input_folder`: Folder containing PDF files
 - `output_folder`: Optional output folder (defaults to input folder)
 - `threads`: Number of threads for parallel processing (default: 1 for single-threaded)
+- `skip_existing`: Skip files that already have corresponding .md files in output directory (default: False)
 - All other parameters same as `convert_pdf_to_markdown()`

 **Note on Multithreading:**